AmirPasha25/batch-gradient-descent/README.md

 - What the loss surface looks like (a smooth convex “bowl”)
 - How the values of `m` and `b` gradually converge

-If you’ve ever felt gradient descent was confusing or “too math heavy”, this project breaks it down in the simplest way possible.
+If you have ever felt gradient descent was confusing or “too math heavy”, this project breaks it down in the simplest way possible.

 ---